 Deut.
 26:17 Thou hast avouched the LORD this day to be thy God, and to walk in his ways, and to keep his statutes, and his commandments, and his judgments, and to hearken unto his voice:

 Moses marks this day as one of public declaration that the people have declared their desire to follow YHWH as their Lord and to obey Him according to His every command and instruction.
-I’m not sure I can discern between statutes and commandments; but after looking at the Hebrew, I think judgments makes references to the consequences or penalties that God established for choosing to disobey.
+I’m not sure I can discern between statutes and commandments; but after looking at the Hebrew, I think judgments references the consequences or penalties that God established for choosing to disobey.
 After looking at Webster, maybe the statutes are a reference to the civil laws, while the commandments made reference to spiritual laws.

 Deut.
 26:18 And the LORD hath avouched thee this day to be his peculiar people, as he hath promised thee, and that thou shouldest keep all his commandments;